Skip to content

 Back to Blog

-high severity June 05, 2026 · scope unconfirmed
+high severity June 05, 2026 · 3 min read Unverified claim — what this is

 Demand.ioNEW Listed by coinbasecartel Ransomware Group

-On June 5, 2026, the ransomware group known as CoinbaseCartel added Demand.io to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On June 5, 2026, the ransomware group known as CoinbaseCartel added Demand.io to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 Anyone whose personal information appears in those files—including customers, employees, or partners—is now at risk of identity theft, targeted phishing, or doxxing.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and then exfiltrated internal documents before publishing a sample on their onion-based leak page.
 The exact number of people affected remains unknown, but the presence of internal files suggests employee records, customer databases, or partner information could be involved.
 Public trackers list the listing date as June 05, 2026, and the data type is described simply as internal files exfiltrated.
 No ransom demand deadline has been publicly detailed in the initial listing.